 STARS in STEM, which stands for The Students and Technology in Academia, Research and Service Leadership in Science, Technology, Engineering and Mathematics.
 STARS in STEM will provide professional and academic opportunities.
 Contact Jean Schoenheit.

 The Anime Club addresses Japanese culture through a popular media called anime, also known as animation.
 Through the club, members will experience the different drawing styles and explore a different style of entertainment.
 Contact Perry Courter for more information.

 This student organization is a group of students who enjoy learning about history.
 The club offers hands on opportunities to get involved in historical research and interactive types of historic field trips, movies, presentations and service opportunities.
 For more information, contact Hugh Dussek.

 Chess Knights Club

 The Chess Knights Club meets at Central Campus to teach students how to play chess, to offer chess playing a few times each week for students that already know how to play chess, and offer student competitions.
-To join this club, contact Bob Erwin in the Time Warner Student Commons (inside Bojangles in Overcash at Central Campus).
+To join this club, visit Bob Erwin in the Time Warner Student Commons (the first floor of Overcash at Central Campus).

 Communities in Colleges